 - Heat the oil in a 16-quart stockpot over medium heat.
 Add the seasoned chicken thighs and brown them in the fat for 3-4 minutes.
 Next, add the andouille slices to the pot and brown them with the chicken for 2-3 minutes.
 Transfer both the chicken and sausage to a platter.

 - Discard all but 1 tablespoon of the fat from the pot.
 Add the diced onion, bell pepper, celery, and garlic to the hot oil in the bottom of the pot.
-Cook the aromatics down for 10 minutes, or until they begin to soften considerably.
+Cook the aromatics down for 10 minutes, or until they are very soft.

 - Stir in the tomato paste and all of the roux into the veggies.Gradually add the stock by the ladleful (or a cup at a time), stirring constantly as you add the stock, to ensure a smooth gravy, until all of the stock has been added.
 The liquid may foam up as the flour in roux heats up but will dissipate as you stir and cook it.